hypermedialabs/uploader/README.md

 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/hypermedialabs)

-Client Uploader is a robust and flexible TypeScript library for handling media file uploads in web applications.
-Integrating Uppy and tus-js-client, this library simplifies the process of uploading files to your server and provides extensive customization and callback options.
+Client Uploader is a library for handling media file uploads in web applications.
+Integrating [Uppy](https://www.npmjs.com/package/@uppy/core) and [tus-js-client](https://www.npmjs.com/package/tus-js-client), this library simplifies the process of uploading files to your server and provides extensive customization and callback options.

 ## Features